True Friends and Brothers

 This 1842 lithograph from James Witmer’s Events in Indian History depicting the Paxton Rangers killing the last of Conestoga Indians in front of the Lancaster County workhouse (where the Fulton Theater now stands) is the most famous image of the event.
 Unfortunately, almost nothing pictured is accurate.

-The Paxton Boys’ workhouse raid was timed for Sunday morning when most Lancastrians would be at church.
+The Paxton Boys’ workhouse raid was timed for Tuesday morning when most Lancastrians would be at church for a special Christmas service.
 As a result, there are no first-person accounts.
-Further complicating the matter is the fact that it was another 15 years before the event was even documented by any historians.
-This much is true…the massacre of the Conestogas is a dark chapter in Lancaster history.
+Further complicating the matter is that it was another 15 years before any historians even documented the event.
+This much is true…the massacre of the Conestogas is a dark chapter in Lancaster’s history.

 Also shown is a lithograph of the Lancaster County workhouse, the rear entrance to the Fulton Theater containing original foundation stones from the workhouse, and a plaque on the building commemorating the site.